Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Your kids likely don’t understand all of the intricacies of credit and could leave you with a hefty bill.

 2. Don’t give out your information over the phone

 If it’s too good to be true, then it likely is.
 This person learned a valuable lesson about giving information over the phone.
 Don’t do it.
 This one merits a palm to the face.

 3. Don’t click on credit related pop-ups — or any pop-ups for that matter

 Internet pop-ups are deviously designed to download viruses and other malware onto your computer.
 If you value your privacy, turn on “Pop Up Blocker” in your browser.

 4. Extended family should not have access to your personal information

-Do not trust anyone with your personal information, even family members can unknowingly (or purposely) cause credit card issues.
+Don’t trust anyone with your personal information, even family members can unknowingly — or purposely — cause credit card issues.